rexcontrols/REXexamples/Function_blocks_Standard/README.md

-Standard function blocks - example projects
+﻿Standard function blocks - example projects
 ===========================================

 The examples contained in this folder demonstrate the use of standard